WhyNot180/UBMP4-SPKR/JOURNAL.md

 correct value.
 However, whenever I write a value from my phone to the module, it is a completely different value!
 I don't even know what it's receiving!
 I tried an echo test and it worked perfectly fine, but when I connect it to the UBMP4 it doesn't receive the correct value.
 I don't know if this is due to a faulty module (unlikely) or an incorrect baudrate.
 Also, whenever I try to get a value from the UBMP4 I only get 0xF8 and after changing the baud rate it changed to 0xFE.
 Tomorrow will be getting Mr. Lam to help me figure this out.

+### June 3

+I had a great amount of frustration today.
+I managed to narrow it down to a baud rate issue, so then I had to figure out a ratio.
+Plot twist, there is no ratio!
+It is literally just two hexadecimal numbers stitched together so that SPBRGH is the most significant 2 digits and SPBRGL is the two least significant digits.
+I also happened to learn that the max value for SPBRGH is 111 (0x6F) and 232 (0xE8) for SPBRGL.
+The value I needed (1249) is equal to 0x04E1, so SPBRGH is 4 and SPBRGL is 225.
+After I did this everything worked perfectly!
+Well, on the transmitting end that is.
+On the receiving end I was still having a some issues.
+Luckily it turned out that I had interrupts on and it was messing with everything.
+In short, I learned a valuble lesson today: data sheets need to be more specific, and interrupts are not worth it.
+Tomorrow shall consist of me trying to combine the bluetooth aspects and the music aspects.